proud609/Bastet/README.md

 poetry run python cli/main.py init
 ```

-You will see the Main workflow and the Sub workflow(We call it processor) you selected with "processor" tag in the homepage.
+You will see the all workflows we provided currently.

-11. Turn on the switch button of Main workflow and the Sub workflow in the homepage.
+11. Turn on the switch button of the workflow you want to trigger in the homepage.

 ## Usage